nu-cspac/nu-cs/README.md

 # nu-cspac-wiki
-The official wiki of CSPAC
+The official wiki of the Northwestern CS PhDs, created by CSPAC